-APS330 Requirement FY2018 Disclosure FY2017 Disclosure The number of persons having received a variable remuneration award in relation to the financial year.
-Short Term Incentive: 11 Long Term Incentive: 11 Short Term Incentive: 12 Long Term Incentive: 12
+APS330 Requirement FY2020 Disclosure FY2019 Disclosure The number of persons having received a variable remuneration award in relation to the financial year.
+Short Term Incentive: 0 Long Term Incentive: 10 Short Term Incentive: 0 Long Term Incentive: 12

-No guaranteed bonuses, sign-on awards or termination payments were made or granted during the above financial years to senior managers.
+No guaranteed bonuses, sign-on awards were made or granted during the above financial years to senior managers.
+There was one termination payment of \$809,733 made to one senior manager comprising of a redundancy payment under the Bank's redundancy policy.